Boiler Efficiency Ratings – SEDBUK

 By Rob Hull on July 23, 2010

-Something should all we aware of today, from both the news and the advertising campaigns running on national television, is how we should all be more energy efficient.
+Something we should all be aware of today, from both the news and the advertising campaigns running on national television, is how we all need to be more energy efficient.

-Energy efficiency is vital in the modern world, not just for lowering the rising living costs we are confronted with in our day to day life, with gas and oil prices rising every day, but also to reduce the impact we all have on the environment.
+Energy efficiency is vital in the modern world, not just for lowering the rising living costs we are confronted with in our day to day life – what with gas and oil prices rising every day – but also to reduce the impact we all have on the environment.

 Luckily, the energy efficiency of central heating boilers has improved drastically in recent times, with improvements being made constantly, and an updated boiler in your home could not just make a huge difference in your carbon footprint, but also on your heating bills.